FortuneN/FineCodeCoverage/README.md

 ExcludeByFiles          Glob patterns specifying source files to exclude (multiple values) ExcludeByAttributes     Attributes to exclude from code coverage (multiple values) IncludeTestAssembly     Specifies whether to report code coverage of the test assembly

+Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.

+You can ignore a method or an entire class from code coverage by creating and applying the [ExcludeFromCodeCoverage] attribute present in the System.Diagnostics.CodeAnalysis namespace.

+You can also ignore additional attributes by adding to this list (short name or full name supported) e.g. :
+[GeneratedCode] => Present in System.CodeDom.Compiler namespace
+[CompilerGenerated] => Present in System.Runtime.CompilerServices namespace
+[CustomExcludeFromCodeCoverage] => Any custom attribute that you may define
 ```

 #### Filter Expressions